apache/druid/docs/api-reference/supervisor-api.md

   -->

 This topic describes the API endpoints to manage and monitor supervisors for Apache Druid.
+The topic uses the Apache Kafka term offset to refer to the identifier for records in a partition.
+If you are using Amazon Kinesis, the equivalent is sequence number.

 In this topic, `http://ROUTER_IP:ROUTER_PORT` is a placeholder for your Router service address and port.
 Replace it with the information for your deployment.
 For example, use `http://localhost:8888` for quickstart deployments.